8Ginette8/gbif.range/README.md

 ### Available ecoregions

-Although whatever shapefile may be set in `get_range()` as input, note that ecoregion shapefiles may be downloaded using the package: *eco.earth* (for terrestrial species; The Nature conservancy 2009 adapted from Olson & al. 2001), *eco.marine* (for marine species, two versions; The Nature Conservancy 2012 adapted from Spalding & al. 2007, 2012) and *eco.fresh* (for freshwater species; Abell & al. 2008).
-Each are available under different precision levels:
+Any suitable shapefile can be supplied to `get_range()`, but the package can also download several ecoregion layers directly: *eco_terra* (for terrestrial species; The Nature Conservancy 2009 adapted from Olson et al. 2001), *eco_marine* (for marine species, two versions; The Nature Conservancy 2012 adapted from Spalding et al. 2007, 2012), and *eco_fresh* (for freshwater species; Abell et al. 2008).
+Each is available at different levels of detail:
 - *eco_terra* has three different levels: 'ECO_NAME', 'WWF_MHTNAM' and 'WWF_REALM2'.
 - *eco_fresh* has only one: 'ECOREGION'.
-- *eco_marine* and *eco_hd_marine* (very coastal-precise version) contains three distinct levels: 'ECOREGION', 'PROVINCE' and 'REALM'.
+- *eco_marine* and *eco_hd_marine* (the more coastline-precise version) contain three distinct levels: 'ECOREGION', 'PROVINCE' and 'REALM'.

 Available ecoregion files that can be downloaded with the package:
 ``` r